pierophp/laravel-queue-manager/README.md

 It uses [Supervisor](http://supervisord.org/) as Process Control System.

-It also has a scheduler system built in.
+It also has a scheduler system built-in.

 ## Installation